bdraco/python-socketio-v4/docs/server.rst

 ---------------

 Socket.IO is a bidirectional protocol, so at any time the server can send an event to its connected clients.
-The :func:`socketio.Server.emit` method is used for this task::
+The :func:`socketio_v4.Server.emit` method is used for this task::

    sio.emit('my event', {'data': 'foobar'})